 The mystical or mythical beasts which Hushpuppy "sees" throughout the film are called AUROCHS, and occasionally URUS.
 Aurochs are an extinct ancestor of the bovine (cows, oxen) family of mammals, with the last Auroch dying in 1627, and which inhabited forests of North Africa, Europe, and parts of Southwest Asia.
 It was oxen like in appearance, with longer forward facing curved horns, and is thought to be one of the ancestors of modern cattle.

-Benh Zeitlin gives considerable credit to Qulyndreia Wallis, mother of the movie's six-year-old star Quvenzhané Wallis who was always on the set and helped Zeitlin explain concepts and draw emotions from her daughter to maximize the quality of her Oscar-nominated performance.
+Benh Zeitlin gives considerable credit to Qulyndreia Wallis, mother of the movie's nine-year-old star Quvenzhané Wallis who was always on the set and helped Zeitlin explain concepts and draw emotions from her daughter to maximize the quality of her Oscar-nominated performance.

 With the announcement of the 2012 Academy Award (Oscar) nominations on January 10, 2013, Quvenzhané Wallis became the youngest person ever nominated for a Best Actress Oscar (at age 9).
 She broke the record of the previous youngest-ever Best Actress nominee, Keisha Castle-Hughes, who was nominated for Whale Rider at age 13.
 The same day that Wallis became the youngest-ever Best Actress nominee, Emmanuelle Riva (age 85) became the oldest-ever Best Actress nominee for her role in Amour (2012).